Can I get a COVID-19 test at PCC?

 Yes, testing is by appointment only.
-Patients who are interested in testing, or have questions about COVID-19, should call PCC’s COVID-19 hotline at 773-295-3347; they will speak with a PCC provider.
+Patients who are interested in testing, or have questions about COVID-19, should call their local PCC site, those new to PCC can call 708-386-0845; they will speak with a PCC nurse or nurses.
 Providers can speak with patients in English or Spanish.

 Where do I go to get tested?

 Once you have an appointment scheduled, you will be informed of the location.
-Testing is performed as drive-through (or, for those without cars, as walk-up) testing at the following locations:
+Testing is performed at all PCC site locations (drive up available).

 - PCC Salud Family Health Center, 5359 W. Fullerton, Chicago, IL 60639 Tuesdays and Thursdays at 2:30 pm